Efficient coding of natural scene statistics predicts discrimination thresholds for grayscale textures: A coordinate system for local image statistics

 We consider the statistics of a $2\times 2$ neighborhood of checks in images with $G$ gray levels.
 The starting point is an enumeration of the probabilities of each kind of $2\times 2$ block, $\texinl p{A_1}{A_2}{A_3}{A_4}$, where each $A_k$ denotes the gray level of a check, which we denote by an integer from 0 to $G-1$.
 There are $G^4$ such configurations, but the probabilities are not independent: they must sum to 1, and they must be stationary in space.
 For example, the probability of $1\times 2$ blocks computed by marginalizing over the lower two checks must equal to the probability of $1\times 2$ blocks computed by marginalizing over the upper two checks.

 Our main goal is to obtain a coordinate system that removes these linear dependencies.
 The first step is to construct new coordinates $\texinl \varphi{s_1}{s_2}{s_3}{s_4}$ by discrete Fourier transformation with respect to the gray level value in each check.
-As this is a discrete transform, the arguments $s_k$ are also integers from 0 to $G-1$:\footnote{We can equivalently use other sets of integers that lead to unique values of the complex exponential.
-For instance, when $G=3$, it is convenient to use the set $\{-1, 0, 1\}$ instead of $\{0, 1, 2\}$---and this is the convention we adopt in the main text.}
+As this is a discrete transform, the arguments $s_k$ are also integers from 0 to $G-1$.
+Equivalently, we can use other sets of integers that lead to unique values of the complex exponential; for instance, when $G=3$, it is equivalent to use the set $\{0, +1, -1\}$ or the set $\{0, 1, 2\}$.
+We have

 The original block probabilities $\texinl p{A_1}{A_2}{A_3}{A_4}$ can be obtained from the Fourier transform coordinates (eq.~\eqref{eq:defFourCoords}) by standard inversion:

 Fourier transform coordinates can be similarly described for any configuration of checks, including subsets of the $2\times 2$ neighborhood.